Rockies vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Charlie Blackmon and the Colorado Rockies will try to beat LaMonte Wade Jr and the San Francisco Giants when the teams square off on Tuesday at 8:40 PM ET.
+Connor Seabold will be starting for the Colorado Rockies when they take on LaMonte Wade Jr and the San Francisco Giants on Wednesday at 8:40 PM ET.

-The Giants have been listed as -140 moneyline favorites in this matchup with the Rockies (+115).
-The total is 11.5 runs for this game (with -110 odds on the over and -110 odds to go under).
+The Rockies have been listed as +170 moneyline underdogs for this matchup with the favorite Giants (-210).
+San Francisco is the run-line favorite (-2.5).
+The total for the contest has been listed at 11 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.